Gour Kingdom: Muslim conquest

-List of rulers
+Rulers

 Legacy

 In 1877, two copper-plate inscriptions were discovered in the Itertilla or Homer Tila mound in the estate of Babu Jagachchandra Deb Choudhury in the village of Bhatera.
 It was found 8 feet deep whilst the folks were removing old bricks from the foundations of an ancient building.
 H. Luttman-Johnson, the deputy commissioner of Sylhet, passed copies of these onto Sanskrit scholars.
 The first 29 lines are in Sanskrit, the next 22 lines are in early Bengali and the last four lines are in an unknown language with a possibility of it being in Kukish.
 The first plate was written during the reign of Govinda-Rana Kesava Deva and mentions the land grants he made as well as the three kings who preceded him, starting with Navagirvan.
 The second plate was written during Ishan Deva's reign, the son of Kesava.